This article will walk you through the fundamentals of Composing (Creating and Publishing) social content with confidence using Statusbrew's Compose.

 The bar at the top of the Compose window displays the Groups and Social Profiles under that group to which you're posting to.

-- Click on the drop-down menu at the top of the Compose window to select the desired group
+- Click on the drop-down menu at the top of the Compose window to select your desired profile/profile groups

 Learn which social profiles can you connect with Statusbrew

 - Add Text - Enter the content for your social media post in the text field in the Compose window.
 The character count for each social network is reflected in the lower right corner of the text field.
 This updates in real-time as you type content for your post.

 Additional character restrictions can exist per each network.
 For example, Twitter has a limit of 23 characters for all URLs, both in long-form and as a shortened link.

 - Add Emojis - Clicking the smiley face icon present in the lower-left corner of the text field in Compose allows you to include emoji in your post.
 You can also search and add Emojis by starting to type with ':' and then the emoji name.